jump-dev/jump-dev.github.io/_posts/2024-01-30-jump_year_in_review.md

 exp(x[1]) - sqrt(x[2])
 ```

-Previously unsupported features, such as array operations like broadcasting now
+Previously unsupported features, such as array operations and broadcasting, now
 work just like they do for linear and quadratic expressions:
 ```julia
 julia> @expression(model, log(sum(exp.(x))))